This series is a collection of best practices to help you work efficiently with Godot.

 That is why each article starts from a real-world problem.
 We will break down each problem in fundamental questions, suggest solutions, analyze the pros and cons of each option, and highlight the best course of action for the problem at hand.

 You should start by reading Godot scenes and scripts are classes.
-It explains how Godot’s nodes and scenes relate to classes and objects in another Object-Oriented programming language.
+It explains how Godot's nodes and scenes relate to classes and objects in other Object-Oriented programming languages.
 It will help you make sense of the rest of the series.